 Charter Boat Operations must comply with RIDOH regulations and executive orders during COVID-19.

-Capacity: This may be affected by COVID-19 – please call to confirm.
+Capacity: This is affected by COVID-19 RIDOH – limit of 9 passengers or less - please call to confirm.

 Physical distancing: Passengers, whenever possible, should maintain six (6) feet of physical distance between themselves and others who are not part of their household.

-Face Coverings: All persons (captain, crew, and passengers) on the boat should comply with current RIDOH regulations and executive orders regarding the wearing of face coverings during charter boat operations.
+Face Coverings: All persons (captain, crew, and passengers) on the boat must comply with current RIDOH regulations and executive orders regarding the wearing of face coverings during charter boat operations.

 Snappa Fishing and Diving Charters has specialized in Rhode Island charter fishing for over 25 years.
 We are a full time Rhode Island charter fishing boat available from April through late December.
 A member of good standing in the Rhode Island Party and Charter Boat Association since 1976, our RI deep sea fishing charters pursue all types of fish including cod, porgies, sea bass, tautog/blackfish, fluke, striped bass, bluefish, tuna, and sharks.
 We were the first Rhode Island charter boat to offer shark cage diving in RI and on the east coast of the United States back in 1976.
 We have also been performing ash burials at sea since 1990.
 We’re also renowned for sunset cruises, lighthouse tours, Narragansett Bay history cruises, bird and whale watching.
 Over the years, we’ve been featured by National Geographic Explorer, NESN, Chronicle, The Providence Journal, Wall Street Journal, Boston Globe, Yankee Magazine, Rodale’s Scuba Diving, RI Monthly, and On The Water.Photo by Klaus Harter